The Planting Hope Company Inc.: Planting Hope Announces Financial Transactions Resulting in a Combined US$2.45M Benefit to the Company

 To follow the brands on Instagram and Facebook, please visit: @hopeandsesameco, @rightrice, @mozaicschips, @veggicopia.

-To find Planting Hope products at a store near you in the United States or Canada, please visit the store locator on each brand website.
+To find Planting Hope products at a store near you in the United States or Canada, please visit the store locator on each brand website: Hope and Sesame store locator, RightRice store locator, Mozaics Real Veggie Chips store locator.
 Planting Hope products are also available at plantinghopebrands.com and e-commerce retailers including Amazon.com and Amazon.ca.

 Contacts